California State Board of Equalization

 The California State Board of Equalization (BOE) is a public agency charged with tax administration and fee collection in the state of California in the United States.
-The authorities of the Board fall into four broad areas: sales and use taxes; property taxes; special taxes; and acting as an appellate body for franchise and income tax appeals (these taxes are collected by the Franchise Tax Board).
+The authorities of the Board attempt to ensure that counties fairly assess property taxes, collect excises taxes on alcoholic beverages, administer the insurance tax program, and other tax collection related activities.

 The BOE is the only publicly elected tax commission in the United States.
 It is made up of four directly elected members, each representing a district for four-year terms, along with the State Controller, who is elected on a statewide basis, serving as the fifth member.
 In June 2017, Governor Jerry Brown signed legislation stripping the Board of many of its powers, returning the agency to its original core responsibilities (originating in the State Constitution in 1879).

 History

 The State Board of Equalization was created in 1879 by the ratification of the second Constitution of California.
 Its original mandate was to ensure that property tax assessments were uniform and equal across all counties in the state.

 Prior to the creation of the state income tax, sales tax, and fuel taxes in the 1930s, California's state government was almost completely supported by property taxes, which were and still are assessed at the county level by elected tax assessors.
 Assessors were tempted to boost their popularity with county voters by undervaluing voters' property (and thereby lowering their taxes).
 This presented the risk of counties with honest assessors paying more than their fair share of the burden of operating the state government, so the Board of Equalization was created to equalize the burden.

 The California Franchise Tax Board and the Employment Development Department are separately also responsible for collecting taxes.
 Some have criticized this as inefficient.
 Efforts to reform the Board were made in the 1940s, 1950s, 1960s, 1990s, and 2000s.

 In 1994, Governor Pete Wilson vetoed a plan by the legislature to abolish the Franchise Tax Board and give its responsibilities to the Board of Equalization, explaining in his veto message that the state should have done the opposite.
 In 2004, Governor Arnold Schwarzenegger released a 2,500-page report seeking to merge the Board with other agencies and then promoted a bill by Assemblywoman Lois Wolk to do just that.
 The effort failed.
 In 2008, the agency employed approximately 3,950 people throughout the state.